Blaine Gabbert: 2015 season

 On March 10, 2015, the 49ers re-signed Gabbert to a two-year, $2 million deal.
 Going into the 2015 season, he had a new head coach in Jim Tomsula.
 On November 2, 2015, he was named starter for the 49ers after Colin Kaepernick was benched.
-On November 8, 2015, Gabbert made his first start since October 2013, leading the 49ers to a 17–16 victory over the Atlanta Falcons.
+Gabbert made his first start since October 2013 on November 8, 2015, leading the 49ers to a 17–16 victory over the Atlanta Falcons.
 He completed 15 of 25 passes for 185 yards with two touchdowns and two interceptions.
-On November 9, 2015, it was announced that Gabbert would remain the starter when the 49ers played the Seattle Seahawks on November 22.
+The following day, the 49ers announced that Gabbert would remain the starter when the team played the Seattle Seahawks on November 22.
 The 49ers lost 29–13, with Gabbert completing 22 of 34 passes for 264 yards and a touchdown with a 98.2 passer rating.
-With the 49ers down 20–13 against the Chicago Bears late in the fourth quarter on December 6, 2015, Gabbert rushed for a 44-yard touchdown, the first rushing touchdown of his career.
+With the 49ers down 20–13 against the Bears late in the fourth quarter on December 6, 2015, Gabbert rushed for a 44-yard touchdown, the first rushing touchdown of his career.
 He then threw a 71-yard game-winning touchdown to Torrey Smith in overtime for a 26–20 49ers victory.
 Gabbert finished the 2015 season with 2,031 passing yards with ten touchdowns and seven interceptions for an 86.2 passer rating.
 In eight games as a starter, he had a 3–5 record.

 2016 season

-On September 3, 2016, Gabbert was named the starting quarterback for the season opener over Colin Kaepernick.
-In Week 2, against the Carolina Panthers, he threw a 75-yard touchdown pass to tight end Vance McDonald in the 46–27 loss.
+On September 3, 2016, Gabbert was named the starting quarterback for the season opener.
 After starting the first five games of the season, he went 1–4 which led to their coach, Chip Kelly, starting Colin Kaepernick.
 Later in the season, he temporarily replaced Kaepernick.
 After a poor performance in Week 12, he was benched again.
-He was replaced by Christian Ponder as the main backup.
+He was replaced by Christian Ponder.
 Overall, in the 2016 season, he finished with 925 passing yards, five passing touchdowns, and six interceptions to go along with 173 rushing yards and two rushing touchdowns.

 Arizona Cardinals

 On May 10, 2017, Gabbert signed a one-year contract with the Arizona Cardinals.
 He started the season as the third-string quarterback behind Carson Palmer and Drew Stanton under head coach Bruce Arians.
 He was named the Week 11 starter after Palmer and Stanton suffered injuries.
 During the game, Gabbert threw for 257 yards and a career-high three touchdowns as the Cardinals lost to the Houston Texans by a score of 31–21.
-Gabbert remained the starter in a 27–24 win over the Jacksonville Jaguars.
-He threw for 241 yards with two touchdowns and an 83.3 passer rating against his former team.
-On December 18, 2017, Gabbert was benched as the Cardinals' starting quarterback in favor of Stanton after not throwing for a touchdown in back-to-back games.
+Gabbert was benched on December 18, 2017, as the Cardinals' starting quarterback in favor of Stanton after not throwing for a touchdown in back-to-back games.
 In five games in the 2017 season, he finished with 1,086 passing yards, six touchdowns, and six interceptions.